wp-plugins/football-pool/readme.txt

 Highcharts API was removed from the plugin.
 See the <a href="http://wordpress.org/extend/plugins/football-pool/faq/">FAQ</a> or the <a href="http://wordpressfootballpool.wordpress.com/">plugin's website</a> for details.

 == Changelog ==

+= 2.3.1 =
+* Bug fix: plugin broke the "featured image" function of WordPress (thanks CornelB for reporting the bug).
+* Option to keep data on uninstall is now enabled by default.

 = 2.3.0 =
 * Updated score calculation: better support for a large user base and moved the calculation to a modal pop-up with AJAX handling (with fallback to 'normal' calculation).